CUBRID/cubrid-manual/en/sql/tuning.rst

                     SUBQUERY_CACHE (hit: 99, miss: 1, size: 150704, status: enabled)

 Moreover, subquery cache is disabled in a correlated subquery that includes functions like random (), sys_guid () that produce different results each time they are executed.
-This is because using subquery cache would mean that a correlated subquery that includes functions that should return different results each time would fetch results from the cached area, returning the same results every time.
 The following example shows a case where a correlated subquery includes random (): ::

     csql> WITH cte_1 AS